-This route gives you a mix of nicely graded fire roads, singletrack with city and canyon views.
-Loose rocks on some of the singletrack, with some steep hills.
+This route gives you a mix of nicely graded fire roads and singletrack with city and canyon views.
+There are loose rocks on some of the singletrack and some steep hills.

-After rains crossing the river might get your feet a bit wet, mostly dry when the San Diego River is low, gets hot in summer months make sure to bring lots of water.
+After rains crossing the river might get your feet a bit wet, but it's mostly dry when the San Diego River is low.
+It gets hot in summer months make sure to bring lots of water.
 Pack out all your trash and dog waste please.

-Great running with varied terrain, nice steep ascents and descents, lots of options to add mileage or cut it short
+Great running with varied terrain, nice steep ascents and descents, and lots of options to add mileage or cut it short.

 After crossing the river, you'll climb the San Diego River Crossing Trail

 until you reach the intersection with the Rim Trail

 .
 Hang a right and follow Rim Trail